Close

 Folic acid

-Early pregnancy is a crucial time in a baby’s development, particularly for what is called the ‘neural tube’, which becomes the brain and spinal cord.
-This is formed in the first 27 days of pregnancy so that is why it is important to have a diet high in folate before (preconception) and during the early stages of pregnancy.
-Foods rich in folic acid include leafy green vegetables, fruit, wholegrain bread and cereals, yeast extracts, and foods fortified with folic acid (folate added in) , such as some breakfast cereals and bread.
+Early pregnancy is a crucial time for baby’s neural tube development, which develops into their brain and spinal cord.
+This is formed in the first 27 days of pregnancy so it is important to have a diet high in folate before (preconception) and during the early stages of pregnancy.

 Vitamin A

-While it’s important to get enough vitamin A, excessive levels of retinol (a form of vitamin A) during pregnancy are harmful to a developing baby.
 Liver (lamb’s fry), kidney, shellfish and some supplements are particularly high in retinol; limit liver to 100g once a week and do not take supplements containing vitamin A, including vitamin-A fish oils, unless advised by your doctor.

 Vitamin B12